Search LeashFree.ca

 Choosing the right dog breed is one of the most important steps before adopting a furry friend in Canada.
 Different breeds have unique personalities, exercise needs, and care requirements.
 Explore our dog breed profiles to learn which dogs are best for Canadian families, apartment living, active lifestyles, or first-time owners.

-Weimaraner dog sitting on a grassy path with a silver-gray coat and alert expression.
+A Brittany Spaniel sitting on a dirt path outdoors with a white and orange coat, floppy ears, and an alert expression.

 Browse Dog Parks by Province